Rucchao/Rucchao.github.io/index.md

 #### Academic Services

-PC member for the following conferences/journals:
+PC member for the following conferences:

 - ACM SIGMOD 2024-2025